 Grand Junction was the only choice for us.

 Both of our parents lived here, and we came back to assist them.
 Initially, we purchased the land to build housing for retirees in a gated community but abandoned the idea after researching the demographics.
 While working the land, we noticed that someone had grown miniature cherry trees in the past.
-We also knew about the fruit growing opportunities on the Western Slope and focused on the possibility of growing wine grapes and then making wine.
+We also knew about the fruit growing opportunities in Grand Junction and focused on the possibility of growing wine grapes and then making wine.
 It was all serendipitous.

 Any wine-making challenges that come from being new to the business?
 Like finding the right mix and varietal of grapes, for example?

 Growing grapes can be a challenge because of the rare cold spells we can have in the valley.
 We learned quickly that the grapes that grow the best are those with thicker skins.
 Grapes in Colorado also tend to need more hang time to mature, getting a nice balance of sugar, total acidy and pH.